engin100/950/labs/lab-3.md

 # Lab 3: Creating a Standalone Arduino and Adding Sensors

 <div class="primer-spec-callout danger" markdown="1">
 This is the first lab completed as a team!
 As such, the amount of work needed to complete it is slightly higher than previous labs.
-The completion of this lab will be made MUCH easier if you carefully read through this manual and complete it in steps.
+The completion of this lab will be made MUCH easier if you **carefully read** through this manual and complete it in steps.
+If you move too fast, you may miss a step and then be more confused!
 </div>

 ## Contents